Birchwell/birchwell.github.io/_posts/2015-10-15-thunar-custom-actions-tutorial-convert-video-to-avi.md

 After a while you may have dozens of custom actions.
 Back them up so you don’t have to tediously re-enter them if something happens to your system, or if you install another system.

-* Go to your personal ($USER) folder and hit CTRL-h to show hidden files.
+* Go to your personal ($USER) folder and hit CTRL-H to show hidden files.
-* Go to /home/$USER/.config/Thunar/.
+* Go to `/home/$USER/.config/Thunar/.
-* In the Thunar folder copy the uca.xml file and paste it somewhere to back it up.
+* In the Thunar folder copy the `uca.xml` file and paste it somewhere to back it up.